omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/read-and-understood/index.rst

 Read and understood - notify and read receipt
 ===============================================

-When a controlled document is published, you can choose to send a notification to some users, and when doing so, can also choose to receive read receipts, to make sure the notification has reached them.
+When a controlled document is published, the possibility to send a notification to some users can be available.
+When doing so, can also choose to receive read receipts, to make sure the notification has reached them.
 The notifications are sent when the document is approved for publishing.

-Note that, in Omnia 7.7 and later, you can also use sign-off requests for controlled documents.
+Note that, in Omnia 7.7 and later, an alternative way is to use sign-off requests for controlled documents.
 You then have a lot more options making sure colleagues are aware of important documents and updates.
+See below for more information.

 For more information, see: :doc:`Sign-off requests </admin-settings/tenant-settings/sign-off-requests-613/index>`